-• ESNMP TYPE Counter64 (varbind->value.u164 field)
+• ESNMP TYPE Counter64 (varbind->value.u164)

-The 64-bit counter is stored int a VARBIND structure as an unsigned long which, on an Alpha machine, has a 64-bit value.
+The 64-bit counter is stored in a VARBIND structure as an unsigned long, which on an Alpha machine has a 64-bit value.

-Use the o_integer function to insert an unsigned long value (64 bits) into the VARBIND structure.
+Use the $o_integer$ function to insert an unsigned long value (64 bits) into the VARBIND structure.